aninchat/theasciiconstruct/content/post/juniper-apstra-part1.md

 ![gui1](/images/juniper/juniper_apstra_1/gui_first_look)

-On this main page, a simple workflow is provided - build racks, design the network, create and deploy blueprint.
+On this main page, a simple workflow is provided - build racks, design the network, create and deploy a blueprint.
 Of course, it is a little more involved than this and we're going to break it down in this post, and several others that will follow.

 On the left hand side, there is a pane with several elements.
-A lot of the day-0 work is done within the 'Devices', 'Design' and 'Resources' tab.
-In this post, we're going to focus on this only.
+A lot of the work is done within the 'Devices', 'Design' and 'Resources' tab.
+In this post, we're going to focus on these only.

 The 'Devices' tab has the following options:

 ![gui2](/images/juniper/juniper_apstra_1/gui_devices_tab.jpg)

-Here, you can create agents for devices that need to be onboarded (we'll cover this next), create agent profiles, look at device profiles and so on.
+Here, you can create agents for devices that need to be onboarded (we'll detail out the process in a subsequent post), create agent profiles, create or view device profiles and so on.

 The 'Design' tab has the following options:

 ![gui3](/images/juniper/juniper_apstra_1/gui_design_tab)

-'Design' is where you start to sculpture what your DC will look like.
-We'll look at this in more detail shortly.
+'Design' is where you start to sculpture what your data center will look like.
+We'll look at this in more detail shortly as well.

 Finally, 'Resources' are fairly straightforward:

 ![gui4](/images/juniper/juniper_apstra_1/gui_resources_tab)

-These are various resources that Apstra will use to automate your DC deployment.
+These are various resources that Apstra will use to automate your data center deployment.

 ## General workflow within Apstra